AI-Assisted Colonoscopy: How Computer-Aided Detection Improves Polyp and Adenoma Detection

 No, AI-assisted colonoscopy is designed as a decision-support tool that assists the gastroenterologist, not replaces them.
 The AI system highlights suspicious areas in real time, but the endoscopist makes all clinical decisions about whether a lesion is a polyp, whether to remove it, and how to manage it.
 The technology is most beneficial when paired with a skilled endoscopist, as it helps reduce the inherent human factors (such as momentary attention lapses or blind spots) that contribute to polyp miss rates.

 Yes, AI-assisted colonoscopy is currently available at many medical centers, particularly academic hospitals and larger gastroenterology practices.
-GI Genius (Medtronic) has been FDA-cleared since 2021 and is deployed at hundreds of sites across the United States.
-The technology integrates seamlessly with existing endoscopy equipment and does not change the patient experience.
+GI Genius (Medtronic) has been FDA-cleared since 2021 and is deployed at numerous sites across the United States.
+The technology integrates with existing endoscopy equipment and does not change the patient experience.
 Patients do not typically need to request AI assistance specifically, though they can ask their gastroenterologist whether AI-assisted technology is used at their facility.

 References